 To find the answers to your questions, keep reading this article as we have explained the difference between these two for you.

 Cast irons are the pans that are found everywhere in the cooking supplies section of a store and are made from melted iron poured into a cast.

 These pans are very popular in the cooking world for their sturdiness and various uses.
 It also helps that they are not expensive at all and can last for a lifetime.

 What is Enameled Cast Iron Cookware?

 Enameled cast iron cookware are basically cast irons that are covered in enamel paint.
 The enamel helps to keep the iron from rusting, and also aids in cooking various foods that you can’t with cast iron cookware.

 Also, it is a great heat conductor and comes in various colors and sizes.
-Another huge advantage is that these enameled cast irons do not rust so easily, and you can try different methods of cooking in these.
+Another huge advantage is that these enameled cast iron cookware do not rust so easily, and you can try different methods of cooking in these.